mj1thcjwovt/outlearn-modules/README.md

 Now that you've laid out what your Path is all about, it's time to get some content in it.
 Paths are made up of two basic components: _Pages_ and _Modules_.
 The Modules are the building blocks of a Path.
 You might write them all yourself or you can include Modules written by others.
 An ideal Module provides good stand-alone learning value, making it a good candidate to be reused effectively in many Paths.

 To help make sense of the Modules in your Path, you can put in interstitial Pages.
 Pages are the glue that holds the Modules together.
 They let you add in more of your own personality and context for the surrounding Modules.
-Pages are specific to a path so you can talk about why you chose the Modules you did, how they fit together, what parts are super important, and relate the content to concepts your specific audience already understands.
+Pages are specific to a Path so you can talk about why you chose the Modules you did, how they fit together, what parts are super important, and relate the content to concepts your specific audience already understands.

 ### Outlearn Uses Markdown